 I also stayed at another simple apartment for two nights but did not really recommend it as it was a few kilometers from the main attractions.

 If you go to Jordan, you will likely have to pay for a visa.
 It is $56 for a tourist visa upon arrival.
 What does this have to do with Amman?

 Well, I truly recommend getting a Jordan Pass if you are staying more than 4 days.

-The cheapest version is around $100, and with it, you also gain entrance to Petra (which is quite expensive and is $70 for a day pass), entrance to Jerash, but also access to attractions in Amman, and entrance into many more museums.
+The cheapest version is around $100, and with it, you also gain entrance to Petra (which is quite expensive and is $70 for a day pass), entrance to Jerash, and access to attractions in Amman entrance into many more museums.
 So, if you visit Amman with a Jordan Pass, you don’t have to think about entrance fees for tourist attractions in Amman.